scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Infrastructure Components

 The **beacon service**, the **path service**, and the **certificate service** are the main infrastructure components of the SCION network architecture.
 Each AS can have one or more servers per service, depending on the AS's size and type.
-It is also possible to combine the services into one or more *control services*. *internal routers* forward packets inside the AS, while *border routers* provide interconnectivity between ASes.
+It is also possible to combine the services into one or more *control services*. *Internal routers* forward packets inside the AS, while *border routers* provide interconnectivity between ASes.

 - The beacon service discovers path information.
 It is responsible for generating, receiving, and propagating PCBs.
 Periodically, the beacon service generates a set of PCBs, which it forwards to its child ASes or neighboring core ASes.
 The PCBs are flooded over policy-compliant paths to discover multiple paths between any pair of core ASes.
 - The path service stores mappings from AS identifiers to sets of announced path segments.
 The path service is organized as a hierarchical caching system similar to that of DNS.
 Through the beacon service, ASes select the set of path segments through which they want to be reached, and they upload them to the path service in the ISD core.